Pell's equation: General case

 When $m$ is chosen so that $\frac{a + bm}{k}$ is an integer, so are the other two numbers in the triple.
 Among such $m$, the method chooses one that minimizes $\frac{m^2 - N}{k}$ and repeats the process.
-This method always terminates with a solution (proved by Joseph-Louis Lagrange in 1768).
+This method always terminates with a solution.
 Bhaskara used it to give the solution x = 1766319049, y = 226153980 to the N = 61 case.

 Several European mathematicians rediscovered how to solve Pell's equation in the 17th century.
 Pierre de Fermat found how to solve the equation and in a 1657 letter issued it as a challenge to English mathematicians.
 In a letter to Kenelm Digby, Bernard Frénicle de Bessy said that Fermat found the smallest solution for N up to 150 and challenged John Wallis to solve the cases N = 151 or 313.
 Both Wallis and William Brouncker gave solutions to these problems, though Wallis suggests in a letter that the solution was due to Brouncker.

 John Pell's connection with the equation is that he revised Thomas Branker's translation of Johann Rahn's 1659 book Teutsche Algebra into English, with a discussion of Brouncker's solution of the equation.
 Leonhard Euler mistakenly thought that this solution was due to Pell, as a result of which he named the equation after Pell.

 The general theory of Pell's equation, based on continued fractions and algebraic manipulations with numbers of the form $P + Q\sqrt{a},$ was developed by Lagrange in 1766–1769.
+In particular, Lagrange gave a proof that the Brouncker–Wallis algorithm always terminates.